tig3rmast3r/StereoCrafter/README.md

 - added sh + runners for headless batches (mainly for docker usage and handling errors/skip)
 - Depthcrafter script memory usage optimization (will allow larger files before OOM)
+- Headless rebuild script for Depthcrafter (same options but no gui)
-- Splatting improvement, blur for left borders + clean mask for merge
+- Splatting improvement, blur for left borders + pixel perfect binary mask (only 1 extra pixel on left edges)
 - Multithreaded Sharpness Analyzer Script - will analyze splat and predict sharpness inside the masked (inpaint) area (to be used relatively with inpaint steps)
-- Inpaint with dynamic step selector based on sharpness.csv + Stream behaviour (will allow much longer files)
+- Inpaint with optional binary mask and dynamic step selector based on sharpness.csv + Stream behaviour (will allow much longer files)
+- New configurable Color Transfer on merging_gui with 8 curated presets
+- New auto Color Transfer evaluation on the fly (best preset for each frame _TESTING_)
-- Merging_gui using the new clean mask + single process button
+- Merging_gui option for use the new binary mask + single process button
+- Directional shadow mask on merging_gui to fade right borders correctly
+- Headless rebuild scripts for merging with parallel support (same options but no gui)
 - Multithreaded RealESRGAN upscale script
 - Rejoin segments ps1 script (ffmpeg)
 - Added modified Forward-Warp cuda submodule, compatible with latest pytorch (need build)

+THIS FORK IS STILL WIP IT WILL CHANGE A LOT OVERTIME<br>
+Objectives:<br>
+-Single gui panel from start to finish without user action + resume -Set up a curated preset for all steps that should work with most contents -Optional local run up to splatting + vast.ai inpaint + final local merge -Quick setup script for vast.ai docker with 5090 for the inpaint step

 ## Fork workflow example (1080p)